gatsbyjs/gatsby/docs/docs/making-your-site-accessible.md

 The web of today is an important resource in many aspects of life such as health care, education, or commerce.
 Accessibility is an important consideration when building for the web.

 [Web accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/#what) means that websites, tools, and technologies are designed and developed so that people with disabilities can use them.
 But not only people with permanent disabilities benefit from it.
 Accessibility also benefits people with temporary disabilities.
-For example imagine being in an environment where you cannot listen to audio or if you had a broken arm.
+For example, imagine being in an environment where you cannot listen to audio or you can't use a computer because of a broken arm.

-Accessibility [supports](https://www.w3.org/standards/webdesign/accessibility#case) social inclusion for everyone, and has a strong business case.
+Accessibility supports [social inclusion for everyone](https://www.w3.org/standards/webdesign/accessibility#case), and has a strong [business case](https://www.w3.org/WAI/business-case/).

 ## Gatsby helps build in accessibility